tbl(1) — Linux manual page

 e, E Equalize the widths of columns with this modifier.
 The

 f, F Select the typeface for the table entry.
-This modifier
+A font or style

-position (a single digit), or a name or mounting position
+font mounting position (a single digit), or a name or

 i, I Typeset entry in an oblique or italic face, abbreviating